Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 3. Landmine stiff leg deadlift

-The Romanian landmine deadlift (RDL) and stiff leg landmine deadlift (SLDL) have a lot in common.
-For both exercises, you must keep a neutral spine throughout the movement.
+The Romanian landmine deadlift (RDL) and stiff leg landmine deadlift (SLDL) have much in common.

 The main difference between the Romanian landmine deadlift and stiff leg landmine deadlift is the amount of knee bend.